CivicActions/ssp-toolkit/appendices/security-irp.md

 ## Incident response process

 There are four major processes of incident response, detailed below.
-See the [IRP checklist](security-irp-checklist.md) for quick, actionable information to use durin an incident.
+See the [IRP checklist](security-irp-checklist.md) for quick, actionable information to use during an incident.

 ### Initiate